threefoldfoundation/www_docs_threefold_io/docs_website/docs/tokenomics.md

 ## INCA Token

-The ThreeFold INCA tokenomics for the ThreeFold Grid 4.0 has been designed to promote a thriving ecosystem of cloud users, farmers, and validators.
+The ThreeFold INCA tokenomics for the ThreeFold Grid 4.0 has been designed to promote an active ecosystem of cloud users, farmers, and validators.
 It presents a robust liquidity strategy that ensures seamless transfers and secure transactions within our cloud marketplace.
-Furthermore, by allocating 40 million tokens for farming grants, we're empowering individuals and organizations to contribute to the grid's growth and development.
+Furthermore, by allocating 40 million tokens per month (averaged out) for farming grants, we're empowering individuals and organizations to contribute to the grid's growth and development.

 The proof-of-utilization rewards are distributed in a simpler manner: